SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/operators.md

 ## Date and DateTime

 **Relative operators** refer to the current date.
 For the `Date` and `DateTime` restriction types, these operators have changed and some are now considered legacy.
+Overall, 11 of the old date operators will be removed and 6 new will be added to cover for the ones removed.

+Why?
+The current dynamic date ranges for selections in SuperOffice CRM do not cover all the ranges that are necessary for keeping selections up to date and providing good data quality.
+The date ranges already in SuperOffice have been few and not very conclusive of the function they served.
+We have therefore decided to remove some of them and to add a few that will cover a bigger range of dates, for the past, the current and the future.

-**Common Date and DateTime operators:**
+### Common Date and DateTime operators

 | Data type | Operator |
 |-----------|----------|